 Yes, 10-20 hours a week is possible, much more than that becomes hard to manage.

-Yes, there are a variety of work study positions available for students who financially qualify.
-Be sure to fill out your FASFA forms and check in with financial aid to see if you might qualify.
+Yes, there are a variety of work-study positions available for students who financially qualify.
+Be sure to fill out your FASFA forms and check in with Financial Aid to see if you might qualify.

-First year: Mon - Thur.
-9:00am – 2:00pm and Fri 9:00am – 3:00pm Second year: Mon - Fri 9:00am – 2:00pm
+First year: Monday - Thursday 9:00am – 2:00pm and Friday 9:00am – 3:00pm Second year: Monday - Friday 9:00am – 2:00pm

 Parking is very limited at Seattle Central, due to our urban location.
 There are two types of parking permits available to students: daytime (all–day) permit which is sold through a lottery and evening (afternoon) permit which is sold on a first-come, first-served basis.
-Many buses stop within a few blocks also the Link light rail station borders our campus one block to the north.
+Parking Info Many buses stop within a few blocks also the Link light rail station borders our campus one block to the north.

 First year seems overwhelming.
 It’s all about learning and experimenting.
 The first year is a safe environment to try something new, experiment and take risks, then figure out how to make your work stronger.
 Have fun and begin to create a support network with fellow students.
 For your second year, if it is financially feesible, try not to work outside of school so that you can concentrate on generating a professional portfolio.